 Dates and tickets

 The Rubens to Makart exhibition runs from Saturday, February 16, 2019 to Monday, June 10th, 2019.
 Access this temporary exhibition with an entrance ticket for the Albertina.
-There are skip-the-line tickets*, plus the Albertina is covered by the Vienna Pass sightseeing pass (see my Vienna Pass review).
+The museum is also covered by the Vienna Pass sightseeing pass (see my Vienna Pass review).

 Check locally for the latest times, prices, etc.